How To Report Blackmail on Skype How To Report Blackmail on Skype

 How do I report blackmail?

 Each of us has often wondered – Is blackmail a crime?
-Yes, it is and the Federal Trade Commission (FTC) can help you report email scams and other online fraud.
+Yes, it is.
+The Federal Trade Commission (FTC) can help you report email scams and other online fraud.

 Can the police help with sextortion?